dougdyson/webcam/ARCHITECTURE.md

 ## Project Overview

 A local, real-time human presence detection system using computer vision.
-The system captures video from a webcam, processes frames asynchronously, and determines human presence using advanced multi-modal detection combining MediaPipe pose and face detection. **Now enhanced with a comprehensive service layer** for integration with speaker verification systems and other applications requiring real-time presence detection.
+The system captures video from a webcam, processes frames asynchronously, and determines human presence using advanced multi-modal detection combining MediaPipe pose and face detection. **Now enhanced with a comprehensive service layer AND gesture recognition system** for integration with speaker verification systems, smart home automation, and real-time gesture-based applications.

 ## Core Requirements